nashville-software-school/server-side-python-curriculum/book-2-django/chapters/RD_AUTH.md

 ## Register

-With Postman, perform a POST request to `/register` with the following JSON body.
+With Yaak, perform a POST request to `/register` with the following JSON body.

 ```json
 {